 Lesbian, gay, and bi students grades between 9-12 are almost five times as likely to have attempted suicide, and three times as likely to seriously contemplate suicide, as their non-LGB peers, according to a 2015 Center for Disease Control and Prevention (CDC) report.
 While 14.8 percent of heterosexual students reported suicidal ideation, 42.8 percent of LGB kids said they had seriously considered suicide in the previous 12 months.
 The CDC report also found that the suicide attempts among LGB kids were far more likely to have required medical treatment than heterosexual students.

-In a separate survey, the National Center for Transgender Equality found that 40 percent of transgender adults reported having attempted suicide.
+In a separate survey, the National Center for Transgender Equality found that more than 40 percent of transgender adults reported having attempted suicide.
 And of those who reported suicide attempts, 92 percent said they were under age 25 when they tried to kill themselves.

 And LGBTQ+ youth are severely overrepresented in the foster care system, and there are certainly more kids who are not included in the statistics because they have not self-reported their LGBTQ+ status.